Get the Job: How to Answer 14 Common Sales Interview Questions

 1. Ask – If they need your product or service

-2. Afford – Can they can afford your product or service
+2. Afford – They can afford your product or service

 3. Authority – Do they have the authority to make the buying decision

-But, you always need to demonstrate you know that qualifying a prospect requires determining whether or not someone interested in your services is a good fit as a customer.
+However, you always need to demonstrate that you know that qualifying a prospect requires determining whether or not someone interested in your services is a good fit as a customer.

 How To Answer